 Steve Dixon practices in the area of federal income taxation with a focus on tax litigation and controversy.
 Mr. Dixon has represented clients in trials at the U.S. Tax Court and in federal district court.
 He has also represented clients in the U.S. Court of Federal Claims and at IRS Appeals and Exam.
-Mr. Dixon’s tax work has involved a broad range of issues, including basis and valuation, tax accounting, abandonment losses, transfer pricing, interest netting, statutes of limitations, debt-equity, and excise taxes.
+Mr. Dixon’s tax work has involved a broad range of issues, including intangible-asset valuation, transfer pricing, tax accounting, loss deductions, interest netting, statutes of limitations, debt-equity determinations, and excise taxes.
 He advises clients on privilege and work-product issues and litigation strategy.
-He has also worked on state tax controversies and on several appellate briefs.
+He also regularly works on circuit court appeals, authoring several appellate briefs and contributing to others.

 Mr. Dixon regularly presents at TEI and has spoken at the NYU Institute of Federal Taxation.
 He has co-authored articles in the Journal of Taxation and other publications and contributes to the firm's Tax Appellate Blog.

 - Hewlett-Packard Co. v.
 Comm'r, Nos.
 14-73047, 14-73048.
 Represent taxpayer in the appeal of an adverse U.S. Tax Court decision to the U.S. Court of Appeals for the Ninth Circuit.
 The appeal involves a debt-equity recharacterization of a financing transaction involving foreign tax credits and the disallowance of capital losses associated with the transaction.

 - Lockheed Martin Corp. v.
 United States, D. Md.
 Dkt.
 8:12-cv-3725-DKC.
 Represent taxpayer in litigation involving R&E credit claimed for aerospace prototypes and the interaction between section 199 and the extraterritorial income exclusion.